Skip to content

 10. Reports through standardised reporting systems?

-The company has submitted its Forest, Water Security, and Climate Change 2023 CDP Questionnaires.
-For GRI, the company's annual report states the standard used as GRI 1: Foundation 2021.
-However, this report was published after January 2023 and does not refer to GRI 101: Foundation requirements.
+The company has published its Forest, Water, Climate 2023 CDP Questionnaires.
+Additionally, the company's latest annual report is published as per GRI 1: Foundation 2021 requirements.

 • P